Easily Add Memory, Security, Monitoring, and Control to Medical Sensors and Consumables

 - EEPROM and one-time programmable (OTP) arrays for NV storage of sensor characteristics

-- Crypto-strong, SHA-256-based DeepCover® Secure Authenticator options enable the medical instrument to securely test for and verify OEM authenticity
+- Crypto-strong, SHA-2, ECDSA, or SHA-3-based DeepCover® Secure Authenticator options enable the medical instrument to securely test for and verify OEM authenticity

 - Ideal for usage monitoring and expiration control